Michaelsalaja/Michaelsalaja/README.md

 ## Objective

-My journey in Foreign policy Security and working as a Data Security Manager has led me to develop a passion for cybersecurity.
+My journey in Foreign policy Security % Nuclear Weapons and working as a Data Security Manager has led me to develop a passion for cybersecurity.
 Currently, I am eager to transition into joining a Security Operations Center (SOC) as a Tier 1 Analyst, Cybersecurity Analyst, or Network Security Engineer and work my way up to become a Chief Information Security Officer (CISO).
 Cybersecurity is not a DESTINATION, it's a JOURNEY that you have to continuously embark on.

 ## Skills